BikLab/BITMaB-workshop/QIIME-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 ```

-`-o <output.directory.name>` can be whatever directory name you choose
+`-o <output.directory.name>` can be whatever directory name you choose but we recommend using `data-clean/1_joined-fastqs`

 #### 1b.
 Quality filter the joined reads